Our commitment to equality, diversity and inclusion

 Working with local communities

-We are committed to ensuring that we reduce health inequalities and to keeping the needs of our communities at the heart of our commissioning role.
+We are committed to ensuring that we promote equity by keeping the needs of our communities at the heart of our commissioning and system leadership role.

-NHS Dorset takes seriously the particular needs that members of diverse communities or those with protected characteristics that use our services have.
+NHS Dorset takes seriously the particular needs that members of diverse communities or those groups who share protected characteristics and are more likely to have poorer health have.
 We believe, as is reflected in our planning and ethos, that healthcare provision on an equitable discrimination-free basis is the right of all in Dorset.

-Our Equality, Diversity and Inclusion Strategy has at its heart a commitment to keeping the needs of our diverse communities at the centre of our commissioning role.
+Our Equality, Diversity and Inclusion Strategy has at its heart a commitment to keeping the needs of our diverse communities at the centre of our purpose as an ICB role.
 This includes tackling as effectively as possible health inequalities by having appropriate actions to take in place.

 Our equality objectives